Psychological projection: Counter-projection

+Jung wrote, "All projections provoke counter-projection when the object is unconscious of the quality projected upon it by the subject."
+Jung argued that what is unconscious in the recipient will be projected back onto the projector, precipitating a form of mutual acting out.
+In a different usage, Harry Stack Sullivan saw counter-projection in the therapeutic context as a way of warding off the compulsive re-enactment of a psychological trauma, by emphasizing the difference between the current situation and the projected obsession with the perceived perpetrator of the original trauma.

+Psychoanalytic and psychodynamic techniques

+The method of managed projection is a projective technique.
+The basic principle of this method is that a subject is presented with their own verbal portrait named by the name of another person, as well as with a portrait of their fictional opposition.
+The technique may be suitable for application in psychological counseling and might provide valuable information about the form and nature of their self-esteem.

+Psychobiography

 Psychological projection is one of the medical explanations of bewitchment used to explain the behavior of the afflicted children at Salem in 1692.
 The historian John Demos wrote in 1970 that the symptoms of bewitchment displayed by the afflicted girls could have been due to the girls undergoing psychological projection of repressed aggression.

-Practical examples
+Types

-Victim blaming: The victim of someone else's actions or bad luck may be offered criticism, the theory being that the victim may be at fault for having attracted the other person's hostility.
-In such cases, the psyche projects the experiences of weakness or vulnerability with the aim of ridding itself of the feelings and, through its disdain for them or the act of blaming, their conflict with the ego.
+In victim blaming, the victim of someone else's actions or bad luck may be offered criticism, the theory being that the victim may be at fault for having attracted the other person's hostility.
+According to some theorists, in such cases, the psyche projects the experiences of weakness or vulnerability with the aim of ridding itself of the feelings and, through its disdain for them or the act of blaming, their conflict with the ego.

-Projection of marital guilt: Thoughts of infidelity to a partner may be unconsciously projected in self-defence on to the partner in question, so that the guilt attached to the thoughts can be repudiated or turned to blame instead, in a process linked to denial.
+Thoughts of infidelity to a partner may also be unconsciously projected in self-defence on to the partner in question, so that the guilt attached to the thoughts can be repudiated or turned to blame instead, in a process linked to denial.
 For example, a person who is having a sexual affair may fear that their spouse is planning an affair or may accuse the innocent spouse of adultery.

-Bullying: A bully may project their own feelings of vulnerability onto the target(s) of the bullying activity.
+A bully may project their own feelings of vulnerability onto the target(s) of the bullying activity.
 Despite the fact that a bully's typically denigrating activities are aimed at the bully's targets, the true source of such negativity is ultimately almost always found in the bully's own sense of personal insecurity or vulnerability.
 Such aggressive projections of displaced negative emotions can occur anywhere from the micro-level of interpersonal relationships, all the way up to the macro-level of international politics, or even international armed conflict.